axsh/openvnet/docs/content/installation.md

             is_connected: true
 ```

-This means the OpenFlow controller which is vna is now connected to the datapath.
-After the connection between the OpenFlow controller and the datapath is established it starts installing the flows on the datapath.

 ## LXC Setup

-Next we are going to use [LXC](https://linuxcontainers.org) to create the two virtual machines `inst1` and `inst2` that will be connected to OpenVNet's virtual networks.
+We now have OpenVNet set up and working but we don't have any virtual machines connected to it yet.
+In this step we are going to use [LXC](https://linuxcontainers.org) to create the two virtual machines `inst1` and `inst2` that will be connected to OpenVNet's virtual networks.

 Any virtualization techonology will work but in this guide we're using LXC because it's lightweight and can easily be set up inside virtual machines as well.